robcrock/lift-logs/README.md

 [x] Update the Top Nav to work on Mobile
 [x] Create My Lifts page
 [x] Fix TypeScript errors and improve definitions
-[ ] Prevent the system styles from effecting the UI (fix it to dark mode) [ ] Put the form in a drawer to show and hide it
+[ ] Put the form in a drawer to show and hide it
+[ ] Make the add lift available in both pages.
-[ ] Review Drizzle Docs
+[ ] Prevent the system styles from effecting the UI (fix it to dark mode) [ ] Review Drizzle Docs
 [ ] Update the table to be a Data Table instead of the basic Shadcn table [ ] Allow users to enter the age